zivtech/Bodiless-JS/packages/bodiless-core/README.md

 activated.
 It should return any menu options this component wishes to provide (see [Context Menu Options](#context-menu-options) below for more information).

-> Note: It is important to memoize this `getMenuOptions()` callback to prevent
+> Note: It is important to memoize our `getMenuOptions()` callback so as to
-> unnecessary renders of subscribers to the edit context.
+> prevent unnecessary renders of subscribers to the edit context.
+Here, we do
+> this with the bodilesscore `useGetter()` hook, which creates an invariant
+> callback even if the menu options it returns change.

 It is actually unusual to invoke the provider directly in this manner.
 Instead, use the `withMenuOptions` hoc to attach options to your component.
 First you